 Early in 1850 he left France on another expedition, this time to West Africa, but died of malaria on board ship along the West African coast. .

 I love reading about these early explorers, so I decided to write short sketches on some of them.
 Here’s my fifth, perhaps the most flamboyant and famous of the bunch.
 His accounts, like mine, may occasionally need to be taken with a pinch of salt, but his contributions were definitely huge.
-His main researcher – Ian Glenn, Levaillant expert – rates him highly as South Africa’s first explorer, ornithologist, travel writer, anthropologist, humanitarian and first investigative reporter!
+His main researcher – Ian Glenn, Levaillant expert – rates him highly as South Africa’s first explorer, first real ornithologist, first travel writer, anthropologist, humanitarian and first investigative reporter!
 That’s an impressive list – and all for soundly explained reasons.
 He might even have added accurate, talented cartographer too!
-Glenn lays the blame for his reputation on Anglo-centric misunderstanding and some deliberate mis-translation – certainly plenty of deliberately censoring some of his writing to leave out observations critical of the Europeans’ conduct and admiring of the Africans’ decency, knowledge and skills.
+Glenn lays the blame for his adverse reputation on Anglo-centric and Afrikaner-centric misunderstanding and mis-translation – some likely deliberate; certainly plenty of deliberately censoring some of his writing to leave out observations critical of European conduct and admiring of the Africans’ decency, knowledge and skills.

 François Levaillant (1753-1824) – explorer, author, naturalist, and ornithologist extraordinaire was born in Paramaribo, the capital of Dutch Guiana (now Suriname) on the Atlantic coast.
 So he was the first fellow-colonist to write about exploring the Cape.
 My previous explorers were from old countries: Sweden, Scotland and Holland, but Levaillant was born in a colony and grew up in that freer society.
 His French father, originally from Metz, was a rich merchant and served as French Consul.
 His parents had a great interest in natural history, and the family frequently traveled to various parts of that beautiful South American Dutch colony.